DPDK/dpdk/doc/guides/nics/nfp.rst

    The module should now be listed by the lsmod command.

-#. **To install the nfp_uio kernel module (manually):** This module supports
+#. **To install the igb_uio kernel module (manually):** This module is part
-   NFP-6xxx devices through the UIO interface.

-   This module is part of Netronome´s BSP and it should be available when the BSP is installed.
+   of DPDK sources and configured by default (CONFIG_RTE_EAL_IGB_UIO=y).

    .. code-block:: console

-      modprobe nfp_uio.ko
+      modprobe igb_uio.ko

    The module should now be listed by the lsmod command.

-   Depending on which NFP modules are loaded, nfp_uio may be automatically bound to the NFP PCI devices by the system.
-Otherwise the binding needs to be done explicitly.
-This is the case when nfp_netvf, the Linux kernel driver for NFP VFs, was loaded when VFs were created.
-As described later in this document this configuration may also be performed using scripts provided by the Netronome´s BSP.

-   First the device needs to be unbound, for example from the nfp_netvf
+   Depending on which NFP modules are loaded, it could be necessary to detach NFP devices from the nfp_netvf module.
+If this is the case the device needs to be unbound, for example:
-   driver:

    .. code-block:: console